 Your favorite foods can be more nutritious with the right preparation and cooking methods.
 Sometimes changing a couple ingredients – such as the type and amount of oil you use – can make a big difference in the overall nutrition of the dish.
 Healthy recipes can be quick, simple and affordable to make.

-- 2 teaspoons margarine (soft melted)
+- 2 tablespoons butter or margarine

 1. Preheat oven to 400 degrees.